NikolettaKotora/email-reader/README.md

 Process email content

 ## Usage
-Save credetials in a token.json file in order to have acces to your mail box.
+Save credentials in a token.json file to have access to your mailbox.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit pull requests.